micronaut-graal-tests/micronaut-basic-app/README.md

 - Inject Service in a Controller
 - CORS support enabled
 - Return HTTP Response/HTTP Status with and without body
+- HTTP Client to call an external API

 ### Basic injection